FREE SHIPPING WHEN YOU SPEND $99+ | GET 20% OFF YOUR FIRST ORDER USING CODE 20%OFF1ST AT CHECKOUT!! Shop now!

 If your pet develops loose stools, return to the previous dose.

-What Are The Warnings and Side Effects for Sodium Ascorbate?
+What Are The Warnings and Side Effects of Sodium Ascorbate?

-Sodium ascorbate is water soluable.
-It's absorbed in the small intestine, and what your pet's body cannot use is immediately excreted, making it non-toxic.
-However, it may cause loose stools in very high doses.
+Sodium ascorbate is water-soluble.
+It is absorbed in the small intestine, and what your pet's body cannot use is immediately excreted, making it non-toxic.
+However, in very high doses, it may cause loose stools.

-Supplemental vitamin C increases urinary oxalate concentrations, but whether an increase in urinary oxalate elevates the risk for kidney stones is not yet known.
-Those predisposed for kidney stone formation may consider avoiding high-dose vitamin C Supplementation.
-(Oregon State University, Linus Pauling Institute.)
+Supplemental vitamin C increases urinary oxalate concentrations, but it is unknown whether this elevates kidney stone risk.
+Those predisposed to kidney stone formation may want to avoid high-dose vitamin C supplementation (Oregon State University, Linus Pauling Institute).

 Every 1,000 mg of sodium ascorbate contains 111 mg of sodium.
 The sodium content is safe for most pets.
 However, if your pet has hypertension, diabetes, kidney problems, or is on a low-salt diet, use only with your veterinarian's supervision.